Authorities: Student kills 3, wounds 6 at Michigan school

 Officers responded at around 12:55 p.m. to a flood of 911 calls about an active shooter at the school, McCabe said.
 Authorities arrested the suspect at the school and recovered a semi-automatic handgun and several clips.

-“Deputies confronted him, he had the weapon on him, they took him into custody,” McCabe said, declining to share more detail about the arrest.
+“Deputies confronted him, he had the weapon on him, they took him into custody,” McCabe said, adding that suspect wasn't hurt when he was taken into custody and he refused to say how he got the gun into the school.

 Authorities didn’t immediately release the names of the suspect or victims.